candimods/FiveEMS_Premium/README.md

 # Install
 Please Install Dpemotes to carry the medical bags included

+	if you have the SAFD Pack please remove the stretchers that was included in the stream fodler including the props, as they will interfere with the update for FiveEMS 	Props and stretchers.

 1. Drag and Drop <b><p color='red'>FiveEMS</p></B> folder fo your resources folder, rename or make sure the folder is named <p color='red'>FiveEMS</p>
 <B>FOLDER MUST BE NAMED FiveEMS or it wont work!!!</B>